 Noting that BCHydro states its average CO2 intensity is 11 tonnes per GWh, which is 11 g per kWh, we used electricity that corresponds to around 4kg of CO2 emissions.

 The petrol Kona achieves fuel consumption of about 7 L per 100km at best.
 I’m being generous here, as with all the hills and no regenerative braking, the consumption would be higher.
 But let’s use 7L per 100km.
 Over our 2600km trip, that’s 182 L of petrol.

 Assuming 2.4 kg CO2 per L fuel, the petrol Kona would have produced about 440 kg of CO2 over our trip.
-Most of this is from combustion of the fuel in the engine, but a small amount (4%) is attributable to the embodied CO2 from production of the fuel.
+Most of this is from combustion of the fuel in the engine, but a small amount (4%) is attributable to the embedded CO2 from production of the petrol.

 Yikes, 4kg of Co2 vs 440 kg of CO2 – that’s over 100 times more!
 The total emissions of CO2 from the petrol Kona would have been at at least 110 times higher than the Kona EV.

 There’s 2 main reasons for this, hidden in the numbers above: